 As a victim of domestic abuse or sexual assault you face very unique challenges.
-And we understand that certain populations — African American women, Hmong women, Hispanic women, gays/lesbians/transsexuals, older women, men, deaf/hard of hearing women, women in rural areas, and those with other disabilities — may face additional challenges because of culture, gender, race or sexual orientation.
-We have several support groups that address the special challenges you may face — Southeast Asian Women’s Group, Southeast Asian Walking Group and Safe and Healthy Support Group (for victims of domestic abuse who are over the age of 50).
+And we understand that certain populations — African American women, Hmong women, Hispanic women, LGBTQ, older women, men, deaf/hard of hearing women, women in rural areas, and those with other disabilities — may face additional challenges because of culture, gender identity, race or sexual orientation.
+We have several support groups that address the special challenges you may face — Wholesome Love (a unique support group designed for African American women to explore our past and focus on the present, while dreaming of our future), Southeast Asian Women’s Group, and Safe and Healthy Support Group (for victims of domestic abuse who are over the age of 50).

 Some of the cultural pressures that can present barriers to leaving or reporting abuse may consist of the following.

 - Black women are reluctant to call the police because they see and may have experienced past racial injustice in the criminal system

 - Because black men have been victims of racism, black women, even when they become victims of abuse, sometimes are hesitant to press charges

 - Some black women may be perceived in her community as a “snitch” if she decides to call the police or press charges

 - Some black women are afraid that the “black community” may be perceived by others as “bad” if she reports the abuse and it becomes public